Silicosis Treatment

 Patients receive general anesthesia during the procedure.
 A pulmonary specialist then inserts a thin tube into one lung.
 Using a bronchoscope to view the lung’s interior, saline solution is added to bathe the lung.
 The fluid is collected as it drains to ensure its complete removal.

-Because general anesthesia is used, it’s typically preferred to perform whole lung lavage on both lungs at once.
-Patients may experience coughing as the lungs finish clearing and need supplemental oxygen for a few days after the procedure.
+Because general anesthesia is used, it’s typically preferred to perform WLL on both lungs at once.
+Patients may experience coughing as the lungs finish clearing, and they may need supplemental oxygen for a few days after the procedure.

 Medications

 Physicians use several medications to address silicosis.
 Many of these were originally developed to treat other types of lung disease or fibrosis.
-Because they continue to demonstrate effectiveness in treating silicosis, they’re widely used.
+Because they have shown effectiveness in treating silicosis, they’re widely used.

 Silicosis medications can disrupt the scarring process from silica dust in the lungs.
 Doctors weigh each patient’s medical history and overall health before choosing an appropriate treatment.

-• Metformin: This diabetes drug shows promise in modulating inflammatory responses.
+- Metformin: This diabetes drug shows promise in managing inflammatory responses.
 Current research suggests it may help inhibit silica-induced pulmonary fibrosis.

-• Nintedanib: A kinase inhibitor, this drug blocks the action of enzymes that cause fibrosis.
+- Nintedanib: This drug blocks the action of enzymes that can contribute to fibrosis.
 Doctors use it to treat several types of lung disease.

 Patients may be treated with one or more of these medications.
-These treatments have demonstrated effectiveness in helping to improve lung function and slow disease progression.
+These treatments have been shown to improve lung function and slow disease progression.

 Lung Transplant Surgery

 During the procedure, a surgeon removes a patient’s lungs and replaces them with healthy donor lungs.
-While avoiding silica dust exposure will protect the new lungs from developing silicosis, conditions specific to the disease, such as excess bleeding and unstable blood flow, may complicate the procedure and recovery process.
+While avoiding silica dust exposure will protect the new lungs from developing silicosis, conditions specific to the disease, such as excess bleeding and unstable blood flow, may complicate the procedure and recovery.

-Lung transplantation is a complex procedure that comes with many risks and a complex set of requirements that recipients must adhere to for the rest of their lives.
-Patients must be fully aware of the risks and requirements before committing to the procedure.
+Lung transplantation is a complex process that comes with many risks and an intricate set of requirements that patients must adhere to for the rest of their lives.
+Patients must be fully aware of the risks before committing to the procedure.

-Lung transplants are sometimes optional treatment for advanced silicosis.
-Long-term survival is “not significantly different” to the general population of lung transplant patients, according to a study in the journal Lung.
+Lung transplants are sometimes an optional treatment for advanced silicosis.
+Long-term survival is “not significantly different” from the general population of lung transplant patients, according to a study in the journal Lung.

 Are Natural Treatments Effective for Silicosis?

 Lifestyle changes can be an effective natural silicosis treatment.
 Quitting smoking can greatly improve lung function, and a nutritious diet can benefit overall health.
-Because silicosis limits lung function, patients should always discuss any new exercise program with their doctor before starting.
+Because silicosis limits lung function, you should discuss any new exercise program with your doctor before starting.

-Limited animal studies show some natural compounds might slow fibrosis, for example, orchid extract (bletilla striata polysaccharide), amino acids, flavonoids and oleanolic acid (in olive and grapeseed oils).
-However, the FDA doesn’t regulate supplements as medications and cautions: “Vitamins, minerals, herbs, and other dietary supplements are not FDA-approved to treat or prevent disease.”
+Limited animal studies suggest that some natural compounds might slow fibrosis.
+These may include orchid extract, amino acids, flavonoids and oleanolic acid (found in olive and grapeseed oils).
+However, the FDA doesn’t regulate supplements as medications.
+They caution that “vitamins, minerals, herbs, and other dietary supplements are not FDA-approved to treat or prevent disease.”

 Patients may explore natural remedies for a number of reasons, including the high cost of medical treatment.
-The economic impact of treatment and lost wages is leading a growing number of workers diagnosed with silicosis to file silicosis lawsuits seeking financial compensation for silica exposure.
+Some workers diagnosed with silicosis are filing lawsuits seeking compensation for the economic impact of treatment and for lost wages resulting from silica exposure.

 Health Risks for People With Silicosis